D.R. Horton-Texas, Ltd. v. Markel International Ins. Co. (pdf),

 indemnify is triggered by the actual facts establishing liability in the underlying suit”).

 In this case, unlike Griffin, D.R.
-Horton presented evidence with its response to Markel’s summary
+Horton presented evidence with its response to Markel’s summary judgment

-the circumstances of the case and other legal and equitable principles.
+circumstances of the case and other legal and equitable principles.

 IV.
 CONCLUSION

-We affirm the court of appeals’ judgment on the duty to defend, for different reasons, and reverse the
+We affirm the court of appeals’ judgment on the duty to defend, for different reasons, and reverse the court

-trial court for proceedings consistent with this opinion.
+court for proceedings consistent with this opinion.

 Dale Wainwright